13 FAQs on negotiating a sale.

 If you have provided good service, you should be in a strong position with existing customers.
 Even if a competitor offers a cheaper deal, you can point out the risks of dealing with an unknown supplier.

-3. What should I find out about the customer to put me in a stronger position?
+3. What do I need to know about the customer before entering the sales negotiations that will put me in a stronger position?

 Try to find out what your product is worth to the customer.
 This could depend on several factors:

 - How they use your product and how high their profit margins are.

 - What alternatives other suppliers are offering.